clojurewerkz/elastisch.docs/articles/indexing.md

 {% gist 917d482b6b017e626302 %}

-Or using the `clojurewerkz.elastisch.index.update-mapping` function:
+Or using the `clojurewerkz.elastisch.index/update-mapping` function:

 {% gist %}